sierraskyewallace/jrnl-app-api/README.md

 Rails, Javascript, SQL.

-JRNL is a note/journaling application.
+JRNL is a Single Page note/journaling application.

 A user can...